joomcode/redispipe/README.md

 BenchmarkParallelGetSet/redispipe-8      5000000     1636 ns/op    219 B/op   12 allocs/op
 ```

 With cluster configuration, internal cluster meta-info management adds additional overhead
-inside of Go process.
-And redispipe/rediscluster attempts to provide almost lockless cluster's
+inside of the Go process.
+And redispipe/rediscluster attempts to provide almost lockless cluster
 info handling on the way of request execution.

-While `redigo` is almost as fast in Parallel test, in fact it also were limited by Redis's CPU
+While `redigo` is almost as fast in Parallel tests, it also happens to be limited by Redis's CPU
 usage (three redis processes eats whole 3 cpu cores).
-It uses huge number of connections,
+It uses a huge number of connections,
 and it is not trivial to recognize non-default setting that should be set to achieve this result
 (both KeepAlive and AliveTime should be set as high as 128).
 ( [github.com/chasex/redis-go-cluster](https://github.com/chasex/redis-go-cluster) is used).